 - Request that the public policy exemption be applied until a decision is made on their work permit application.

-TFWs must submit an application for a change in work permit conditions.
+TFWs must first submit an application for a change in work permit conditions.
+Next, they are required to submit a Web Form, requesting the expedited change in status.
 If the request is approved, IRCC will email the TFW and let them know that their request has met the eligibility criteria under the public policy.
 The TFW can then attach the email with their work permit and proceed to work for the new employer or occupation.
 If the request is denied, an email from IRCC will be sent to the foreign national and they will be advised that they do not meet the requirements of the public policy.
 If the request is refused, the TFW may not change their employment.
 This new policy will assist employers to employ new foreign workers or allow for changes in roles of current foreign workers much more quickly than before.
 In the past, foreign workers who wanted to change roles or employers and held ‘closed’ employer-specific work permits were required to submit a change in work permit application and wait until the new work permit was issued, before they could start the new role; a time period of anywhere between 89-120+ days.
 This new public policy will allow TFWs to change jobs as soon as they receive confirming correspondence from IRCC’s web form, which will usually arrive in only 10 days.

 We will continue to update our clients with information as soon as it becomes available.
 If you have any questions about this topic, other COVID-19 related questions, or would like assistance with developing and/or reviewing pandemic plans, please do not hesitate to contact a Mathews Dinsdale lawyer, or refer to the Firm’s COVID-19 website resources.